Before you dive in…

 Since lockdown began, millions of additional people have become more active on social media channels, particularly LinkedIn.
 One of the unfortunate side-effects of this has been a deluge of crap content.
-People have been publishing content because they can, because they have the time, instead of because it is something, they feel would add value to their audience.
-This might seem harsh, particularly to the new content creators out there, but it is the truth.
+People have been publishing content because they can, because they have the time, instead of because it is something they feel would add value to their audience.
+This might seem harsh, particularly to any new content creators out there, but it’s the truth.

 So, we decided to sit back for a bit.
 To listen.
 To reflect.
 To reassess.
-The last thing we would ever want to do here at The Treasury Recruitment Company is add to the noise.
+The last thing we would ever want to do here at The Treasury Recruitment Company is add to the noise without thinking about value first and foremost.
 I hope that those of you reading this who already know us will know that we are hellbent on adding value to our audience of treasury professionals around the globe.
-If we do not think a piece of content will add value to our audience in some way, we do not publish it.
+If we don’t think a piece of content will add value to our audience in some way, we don’t publish it.
 Simple as that.

-Now that we are back, here is what we are going to be doing: helping you however we can.
+Now that we’re back from this period of listening and reflecting, here’s what we’re going to be doing: helping you however we can.

-And to achieve that, I am going to start by answering the questions I am being asked daily, the first of which is:
+And to achieve that, I’m going to start by answering the questions I’m being asked daily, the first of which is:

 “Mike are there any treasury roles out there at the moment?”

 Nope, not really.
 The pandemic arrived just as we went into what is the quietest time of the year.